TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/connectivitylivecheck.md

       Invoke-Command -ScriptBlock ([Scriptblock]::Create((iwr ($scriptUrlBase+'/AzureSQLConnectivityChecker.ps1')).Content)) -ArgumentList $parameters
       #end
   ```

 </li><br>
-<li> Set the parameters on the script, you need to set server name.
-Database name, user and password are optional but desirable.</li><br>
+<li> Set the parameters on the script.
+You must set the server name.
+Database name, user, and password are optional, but best practices.</li><br>
 <li> Run it<br>
- The results can be seen in the output window.
+You can see the results in the output window.
 If the user has the permissions to create folders, a folder with the resulting log file will be created.
 When running on Windows, the folder will be opened automatically after the script completes.
 A zip file with all the log files (AllFiles.zip) will be created. </li><br>
 <li> Check if the tool outputted any recommended action based on test results.</li><br>
 </ol>